Public broadcasting: Canada

-City Saskatchewan originated as the Saskatchewan Communications Network, a cable-only educational and cultural public broadcaster owned by the government of Saskatchewan.
+Citytv Saskatchewan originated as the Saskatchewan Communications Network, a cable-only educational and cultural public broadcaster owned by the government of Saskatchewan.
 SCN was sold to Bluepoint Investment Corporation in 2010, and like CTV Two Alberta did when it became privatized, incorporated a limited schedule of entertainment programming during the late afternoon and nighttime hours, while retaining educational and children's programs during the morning until mid-afternoon to fulfill its licensing conditions; Bluepoint later sold the channel to Rogers Media in 2012, expanding a relationship it began with SCN in January of that year, when Rogers began supplying entertainment programming to the channel through an affiliation agreement with its English-language broadcast network, Citytv.
 One television station, CFTU in Montreal, operates as an educational station owned by CANAL (Corporation pour l'Avancement de Nouvelles Applications des Langages Ltée), a private not-for-profit consortium of educational institutions in the province of Quebec.

 Some local community stations also operate non-commercially with funding from corporate and individual donors.
 In addition, cable companies are required to produce a local community channel in each licensed market.
 Such channels have traditionally aired community talk shows, city council meetings and other locally oriented programming, although it is becoming increasingly common for them to adopt the format and branding of a local news channel.
 Canada also has a large number of campus radio and community radio stations.